-As explained in Note 33, the impact of Covid 19 may continue to evolve, but at the present time the assessment show that the Group has sufficient resources to continue in operational existence and its going concern position remains largely unaffected.
+At the present time the assessment show that the Group has sufficient resources to continue in operational existence and its going concern position remains largely unaffected.
 Therefore, these consolidated financial statements have been prepared on a going concern basis and do not include any adjustments to the carrying amounts and classification of assets, liabilities and reported expenses that may otherwise be required if the going concern basis was not appropriate.
 Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Group's ability to continue as a going concern.
 Therefore, the consolidated financial statements continue to be prepared on a going concern basis.